nicklockwood/LRUCache/README.md

 # Performance

 Reading, writing and removing entries from the cache are performed in constant time.
-When the cache is full, insertion time degrades significantly in proportion to the size of the cache as the cleanup cycle is run.

-For this reason, you should ideally set your cache capacity large enough that it will rarely get full, but if that isn't possible it may be better to choose a smaller size, as very large sizes will cause longer cleanup pauses when the cache is full.
+When the cache is full, insertion time degrades slightly due to the need to remove elements each time a new value is inserted.
+This should still be constant-time, however adding a value with a large cost may cause multiple low-cost values to be evicted, which will take a time proportional to the number of values affected.

 # Credits